Port Stanvac, South Australia

 Port Stanvac is a former port and oil refinery in the suburb of Lonsdale south of Adelaide city centre in South Australia.
 It was operated by ExxonMobil between 1963 and 2003.
-Since its closure, the port and adjoining land-based refinery site have been decommissioned.
+The site was decommissioned and undeveloped for 20 years following the closure of the refinery.
+In 2024, the South Australian government announced plans to remediate the area and construct residential housing and park lands with an anticipated completion date of 2028.

 Oil refinery

 It was announced in 1958 that a refinery with a designed capacity of 3.3 million tons per annum and owned by ExxonMobil would be built at Port Stanvac.
 The refinery first processed crude oil there in 1963.
 Its closure in 2003 resulted in the loss more than 400 jobs.
 Decommissioning and remediation of the 239 hectare site is ongoing and is expected to continue until 2019.
 Once the site has been decommissioned, the land is expected to be sold in phases.
 Demolition of the refinery was completed in 2014.